 Learning how to read tab (tablature) requires no great musical knowledge and will enable you to follow the chords and single-note lines which form the basis of 1000’s of famous songs.
 If you can’t find 10-15 mins every day, then you have to ask yourself whether you are cut out to play the guitar.
 The courses talk about every day guitar-based theory and build famous songs from the floor up so are able to understand the concept of playing slowly to learn faster.
 As it is crash course, you will not be expected to take everything in over four weeks so there is no competition within the group and no one needs to feel left out if they are having problems with anything.

-All course material will be backed up in hard copy
+All course material will be supplied in paper form to take home.

 For more information on the course content, take a look at a previous blog post.